 - Switch to this detergent to keep the smell away!

-You will want to start by draining out any water from the washer.
-On the front of the machine, you should find a place to do this.
 My sisters had a drain and a filter.
-We used a small tray to catch all of the water because it was so low to the ground.
+We used a small tray to catch the water because it was so low to the ground.

-After we drained it we took out the filter and cleaned it.
-The before and after was amazing!!
+The before and after were amazing!!
 It smelled like a fish tank before we cleaned it.

 And after.